Military Academy Nominations - FAQ

 Can I meet the representatives of all the Academies?

-Yes, Come to our Academy Selection Night in late May 2020 (date, time, and place TBD).
+Yes, Come to our Zoom Academy Information Night on May 6, 2021.
 Learn from Congressman Tom Suozzi, and the representatives of each of the Academies, on what you need to do to become a successful cadet.
+Please email SuozziAcademyNominations@mail.house.gov for the Zoom link.

 Are the requirements the same for all of the service academies?